NordVPN Black Friday Banner

 Stan vs Netflix vs the rest: Which is better?

 Stan is a good service with the potential to be a fantastic one.
-Its library is impressive, particularly the selection of licensed prestige television, and the focus on Australian programming is admirable.
-The classic movies are arguably more interesting than Netflix’s, too.
+Its library has hit a bit of a dry patch, particularly the of licensed prestige television but there's still some huge TV tickets here.

-While we give the honours to Netflix overall, for a local upstart battling a global Giant, Stan punches well above its weight.
-It’s far better than it has any right to be.
+While we give the honours to Netflix overall, for a local alternative battling a global Giant, Stan is capable of punching above its weight at times.

 As for how Stan fares in comparison to the litany of other subscription streaming services available in Australia, see how it stacks up below.
 For our money, we reckon it’s hard to beat Amazon Prime Video.